-Want a breakfast that's nourishing, easy to make and delicious?
+Want a breakfast that's a breakfast of champions?
+One that is nourishing, easy to make and delicious?
 Reach for an abundance bowl.
 These one-bowl meals can be meatless or contain meat.
 They can also be served hot or cold.
 No matter your preference, they all generally follow a simple formula.
 Every satiating bowl here includes six components: greens, grains, vegetables, protein, dressing and rich flair, such as nuts, seeds, avocado or cheese.
 An optional pop of colorful produce can be added -- herbs, red cabbage, citrus wedges, pomegranate arils.
-And lucky for your taste buds, these superfood bowls can be eaten any time of day -- not just for breakfast!
+And lucky for your taste buds, these superfood bowls can be eaten any time of day — not just for breakfast!

 Hey, bloody Mary fans: This bulgur wheat-based bowl is designed for you.
 Nope, there's no alcohol in it.
 But the dressing is based on bloody Mary mix for a hint of cocktail-inspired delight.
 You'll also find cucumbers, red cabbage, chickpeas, feta cheese and fresh mint.
 The mint is actually used as a leafy green; you don't need to keep herbs in the garnish category anymore!
 In fact, the natural oils of peppermint may help to effectively alleviate symptoms of irritable bowel syndrome (IBS).
 So consider this a delicious bowl of digestion-friendly fare.

-For the Full Recipe -- Bloody Mary Chickpea Breakfast Superfood Bowl
+Recipe and Nutritional Info: Bloody Mary Chickpea Breakfast Superfood Bowl

 Linguistically, "freekeh" is such a fun word!
 Culinarily, it's a rather earthy grain.
 Freekeh is basically young wheat that's roasted, ultimately providing an intriguing smoky flavor.
 It's a significant source of fiber and protein (about 6 grams of each per serving), and it's good for the gut.
 When used in its cracked form, freekeh cooks much faster than most other whole grains.
 To add to the appeal of this bowl, the grain is paired with sweet potato, baby kale, Hass avocado and a fried egg.
 All together you've got a bowl that'll please all parts of your palate.